The Basilica Cathedral of Lima mostly built in 1625 in Plaza Mayor/Plaza de Armas, El Centro (Downtown). Photo by Martin St Amant.

 p.s. don't bother with the pricey, shabby, confusing Museo de Oro (Gold Museum), head for the Larco Museum in the Pueblo Libre district instead.
 It displays an amazing collection of Inca gold and jewelry, well labelled in English.

-Colonial balconies on the Municipal Government City Hall, Plaza Mayor Armas.
-Other Peruvian cities displaying extraordinary old Spanish buildings are Arequipa and Cusco.
+Colonial balconies on the Municipal Government City Hall, Plaza Mayor/de Armas.
+Other Peruvian cities displaying extraordinary old colonial Spanish buildings are Arequipa and Cusco.
+Photo by Avodrocc.

-Miraflores coastal strip with pier and beaches just visible.
+Miraflores coastal strip with pier and beaches visible on the right.

 Miraflores is one of Lima's most up-market areas, a little dull in its endless high-end shops, hotels and restaurants but nevertheless a green and glittering land, and safer for strolling than most Lima barrios.
 Barranco, below, is the most interesting district in the city.

-Lima's beaches are composed mostly of rocks and the sea is definitely a must-not-do unless you like eating sh**.
+Lima's beaches are composed mostly of rocks and the sea is definitely a must-not-do unless you like swimming in Pacific diluted sh**.
 Sunsets can be lush if there's no fog but don't hang around, the beach after dark is not a safe place.

 Barranco is a colourful, artistic-bohemian barrio with some traffic-free streets, picturesque architecture, occasional markets, odd shops, bars, clubs and a pretty little street - Bajada de los Baños - of restaurants leading down to the sea, and the romantic, wooden Puente de los Suspiros (Bridge of Sighs).
 Barranco is especially lively at night and weekends but beware rateros lurking in the shadows.

 Some of the extensive Barranco barrio street art.
 Photo by McKay Savage.